morroware/JAP-Remote/README.md

 ### IR Codes

-The `payloads.txt` file contains the IR codes for each button.
+The `payloads.txt` file contains the IR codes for each button, PRONTO or GC codes will work.
 Each line should have the format:

 ```
 button_name=IR_code